SEARCH_IP¶

 001173 (22023): SQL compilation error: error line 1 at position 7: Expected non-empty set of columns supporting full-text search.

-This example succeeds because there is a column of a supported data type specified for the search_data
+The following example succeeds because a column with a supported data type is specified for the search_data

-column because it is not a supported data type
+column because it isn’t a supported data type:

 | True |